The Love Bug

 The Love Bug is a 1968 American sports adventure comedy film directed by Robert Stevenson from a screenplay by Bill Walsh and Don DaGradi, based on the story "Car, Boy, Girl" by Gordon Buford.
-The film is the first installment in the Herbie film series.
+It is the first installment in the Herbie film series.

-The film follows the adventures of the Volkswagen Beetle Herbie, Herbie's driver, Jim Douglas (Dean Jones), and Jim's love interest, Carole Bennett (Michele Lee).
-It also features Buddy Hackett as Jim's enlightened, kind-hearted friend, Tennessee Steinmetz, a character who creates "art" from used car parts.
-English actor David Tomlinson portrays the villainous Peter Thorndyke, the owner of an auto showroom and an SCCA national champion who sells Herbie to Jim and eventually becomes his racing rival.
+The film follows the adventures of a sentient Volkswagen Beetle named Herbie, Herbie's driver, Jim Douglas (Dean Jones), and Jim's love interest, mechanic Carole Bennett (Michele Lee).
+It also features Buddy Hackett as Jim's enlightened, kind-hearted friend, Tennessee Steinmetz, who creates "art" from used car parts.
+English actor David Tomlinson portrays the villainous Peter Thorndyke, the owner of an automobile showroom and an SCCA national champion who sells Herbie to Jim and eventually becomes his racing rival.

-The Love Bug was followed by Herbie Rides Again (1974).
+The Love Bug was originally given a limited release on December 24, 1968, and was later widely released on March 13, 1969 by Walt Disney Productions.
+It received positive reviews from critics, and received $51.2 million against a budget of $5 million.
+The film was followed by a sequel titled Herbie Rides Again (1974).

 Plot

-Race car driver Jim Douglas has been reduced to competing in demolition derby races against drivers half his age.
-Jim lives in an old fire house overlooking San Francisco Bay with his friend Tennessee Steinmetz, a claimant of Buddhist spiritual enlightenment, who is a mechanic and sculptor who uses old car parts.
-At an upmarket European car showroom, Jim meets sales assistant Carole Bennett, and the dealership's British owner, Peter Thorndyke, who abuses a white Volkswagen Beetle which had been returned to the showroom that morning.
-Jim, lacking money, leaves Thorndyke's showroom, but the Beetle follows him home.
-After a police run-in on charges of grand theft, Jim agrees to lease-purchase the little car.

-At first, Jim does not take kindly to the Beetle's reluctance to take the freeway and later pairing him with Carole, and suspects Thorndyke has conned him with a faulty car.
-Tennessee, however, believes the car has a mind of its own, and befriends it, naming it "Herbie".